I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 It might sound like a little thing, but it can mean huge boosts in revenue.

 You don’t even have to take a risk.
 Sign up for free, test out the software, and decide whether it meets your needs.
-I’m confident you’ll want to keep it going on your site, especially since we’ve built in free tools like automatic A/B testing.
+We’re confident you’ll want to keep it going on your site, especially since we’ve built in free tools like automatic A/B testing.

 Let’s get an exit intent popup set up in less than five minutes.